iamprecieee/scissor-app/README.md

 User-Friendly Experience: Scissor's sleek interface puts you in control.
 Shorten and customize your URLs with ease, saving time and boosting productivity.
 We believe in keeping things simple, so you can focus on what matters most.

 Unlock the power of concise sharing with Scissor.
 Make your links impactful, trackable, and effortlessly shareable.
 Join Scissor today and redefine the way you communicate online.
 Shorten with Scissor and experience the difference.

+## Installation

+Clone the repository to your local environment.
+In the project's root directory, run the following command to install the necessary dependencies:

+*pip install -r requirements.txt*

+Set up the necessary environment variables:

+*export SECRET_KEY=<your-secret-key>
+export DATABASE_URI=<your-database-uri>
+export SERVER_NAME=<your-server-name>
+export REDIS_URL=<your-redis-url>*

+## Usage

+To run the server, use the following command in the root directory:

+*flask run*

 ## Built with:
 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)